Hundredfolds/CV/README.md

 ## Hobbies

-I'm an origami enthusiast, you can see some of my work on instagram @cruddy_origami if you'd like.
+I'm an origami enthusiast, you can see some of my work on instagram @cruddy_origami.
 I'm also an avid fan of science fiction, particularly the works of Philip k.
 Dick and Kurt Vonnegut.
-I can also solve a 3x3 rubik's cube reasonably slowly.
+I can also solve a 3x3 rubik's cube reasonably quickly (under 2 minutes, more than 1).